 Children really enjoy fundraising and the sense of accomplishment it gives them.
 We encourage parents to create a family team, which makes it easier to register children and allows kids to be more involved in the Walk.
 Like other teams, family teams will have a leader who sets the overall fundraising goal.

 An extra benefit of creating a family team is the reduced cost of registering.
 Kids under 18 register for free, and they also receive a t-shirt just for signing up!
 Kids under 13 are eligible to receive the Youth Grand Prize, and kids 13 and older are eligible to receive the Individual Grand Prize.
-A family team, like all other teams, is eligible to compete for the team grand prize — an aluminum Walk water bottle!
+A family team, like all other teams, is eligible to compete for the team grand prize — a “Compassion for All” tote bag.
 Learn more about the prizes here.
 We do ask that all Walk attendees register, no matter their age.

 Fundraising as a family is a lot of fun, and it unites members as they strive for a common goal.
 Encourage your children to become involved – kids are often the highest earners on teams!
 There are many exciting fundraising projects for children of all ages, including: